 HR Analytics: How Should Big Data Be Used in the Workplace?
+When it comes to your workforce, decisions should be informed by data, but made by people.

 Internet mayhem broke out last month when the Wall Street Journal published a report on how employers are using outside firms to predict health risks in their employees.
 Journalists and employees alike expressed their concerns about the sensitive health information employers might have access to and how they're using it.